Om-Bhagwat/HelpOut/README.md

 1. Add `.env` file
 	- Add PORT ,MONGODB_URl
 2. Enter npm install in cmd to download all dependencies
-3. `nodemon index.js` to start the server
+3. `nodemon/node index.js` to start the server

 **Any Doubts regarding Project can be addressed to me**